richafnu/Viva/Viva/glint/reports/heat-map.md

 ### Changing the view by score comparisons

 The Heat Map defaults to a **Scores view**.
 You can change your view of the data by selecting the **Settings** button.
-In the *Report Settings* windown that opens, use the *Show* dropdown menu to choose from:
+In the *Report Settings* window that opens, use the *Show* dropdown menu to choose from:

 - Scores
 - Changes